mlemgroup/mlem/Mlem/Models/Content/NewCommunity/README.md

 communityModel = response.toModel()
 ```

 Each tier of community model wraps an instance of the tier below it.
 When an instance of a community model is created, it calls `createModel` for the next tier down.
-This means that modifying

 ### Why is this needed?